 Sculptra – Injectable Filler

 Sculptra is an injectable wrinkle filler made from a synthetic material, poly-L-lactic acid, which boasts longer-lasting results over other injectable fillers.
-Some patients of Cherry Hill plastic surgeon, Dr. Evan Sorokin, prefer Sculptra over other fillers because it provides similar results that last much longer, for up to 2 years.
+Some patients of Cherry Hill, New Jersey plastic surgeon, Dr. Evan Sorokin, prefer Sculptra over other fillers because it provides similar results that last much longer, for up to 2 years.
 Sculptra is also a good option for patients with deeper wrinkles and lines.
 Sculptra is more of a volumizing agent than a line filler.
 Sculptra is made from biocompatible materials that are safe and non-toxic to the body.

 A treatment of Sculptra usually takes about 30 minutes.
 Dr. Sorokin will start by determining the best dosage and injection sites for the patient.
 To minimize discomfort, patients will be given a local anesthetic on the treated areas before the Sculptra is injected into the selected points of the face through a syringe.
 Most patients only feel a small prick from the needle, but a topical anesthetic or numbing cream can be added if it is needed.
 Sculptra works well on areas of the face, like chin wrinkles, lines around the mouth, and other deep lines around the nose and mouth.
 Most patients will need 2-3 injections over the course of a few months to see their best results.